RosterElf Logo UK

 Transparent allocation criteria

 Document and communicate how shifts are allocated.
-Whether based on seniority, rotation, availability, or skills, employees accept decisions better when they understand the criteria being applied consistently.
+Whether based on seniority, rotation, availability, or skills, employees accept decisions better when they understand the criteria and see them applied consistently.

 Consistent notice periods